microchip-pic-avr-tools/powersmart-dcld/README.md

 The output of this tool the generation of customized/tailored digital SMPS controller source code libraries with standardized API, taking away the need to manually write DSP-specific source code.

 The standardized API ensures seamless integration into the final firmware, supporting multiple, co-existing controllers in one firmware and seamless exchange between different controller types and scaling methods helping to solve typical performance vs. accuracy and feature tradeoffs.
-For simplified use during code development, the Digital Control Library Designer can be called directly from the MPLAB® X Integrated Development Environment (IDE) to make changes.
+For simplified use during code development, the Digital Control Library Designer can be called directly from the MPLAB&reg; X Integrated Development Environment (IDE) to make changes.

-(Please refer to the [PDF User Guide](./docs/181026m_dcld_beta_user_guide.pdf) for details)
+(Please refer to the [PDF User Guide](./docs/181026n_dcld_beta_user_guide.pdf) for details)

 ### Core Features:
 * **Supports z-Domain Compensation Filters from 1st to 6th Order**